-Bucknell has made continued changes to its Student Handbook and Student Code of Conduct beginning with the fall 2014 semester.
+Bucknell has made continued changes to its Student Handbook and Student Code of Conduct.
 Please become familiar with these changes so that you can be sure to comply with them and use them as a guide as you become the best version of yourself at Bucknell.

 What are the biggest changes in the Code of Conduct?

 - The Community Responsibility Statement and will be featured prominently across campus.

 - The Code of Conduct is written in an affirmative tone.
 We have outlined the conduct we expect from you as a member of our campus community.

-- The process for adjudication has changed.
-If you accept responsibility for violating the Code of Conduct, you will have the opportunity to address the violation without a hearing in a process called a "community standards meeting."
+- If you accept responsibility for violating the Code of Conduct, you will have the opportunity to address the violation without a hearing in a process called a "community standards meeting."

-- Many sanctions have a greater educational focus and are determined by the conduct administrator or hearing board based on the specific details of the incident.
+- Many sanctions have an educational focus and are determined by the conduct administrator or hearing board based on the specific details of the incident.
 When appropriate, students can also be given an educational resolution that although they will be in the student's file, are not part of a student's official conduct record.

 Is anything missing?
 Was anything added?

-- Though the code appears to be shorter, it includes all the necessary information.
-We reorganized the code into categories of expected conduct, removed redundant content and eliminated specific examples.
-You will see one addition in the code: academic integrity.
-Although academic integrity was covered in academic policies, in the course catalog, on the website and on many course syllabi, it was not in the Student Code of Conduct.
-In the spirit of integrating academic and student life, it is now in there.
+- The code is organized into categories of expected conduct.
+You will see academic integrity in the code.
+Although academic integrity is covered in academic policies, in the course catalog, on the website and on many course syllabi, it has not been in the Student Code of Conduct.
+In the spirit of integrating academic and student life, it is in there.
 The process for adjudicating academic honesty has not changed.

 To whom does the code apply?

-- Starting fall 2014, the Code of Conduct and related policies apply to all student members of the Bucknell Community.
+- The Code of Conduct and related policies apply to all student members of the Bucknell Community.